Innovative ‘dual-sided’ solar scheme at Aberdeenshire treatment site

 Grampian Water Services General Manager, Simon Wrigglesworth, said: “It is fantastic to see such innovation at our Fraserburgh site.
 We are constantly looking at new ways to reduce our carbon footprint and increase green energy generation.

-“This is the third project we’ve completed with Horizons this year to maximise use of our assets to reduce emissions and costs to both us and our customers.
+“This is the third project we’ve completed with Horizons this year to reduce emissions and costs to both us and our customers.
 It’s yet another exciting development in our journey towards Scottish Water’s ambition to achieve net zero carbon emissions by 2040.”

 Renewable energy experts Absolute Solar and Wind delivered the onsite solar scheme earlier this year whilst adhering to Covid guidance.